In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron and Vitamin D.

 Why Iodine is NOT routinely tested:

-Again – the incidence of Iodine deficiency in Australia – and the potential consequences which flow from deficiency – should cause health authorities to re-evaluate the need for Iodine screening as a preventative health measure.
+The high incidence of Iodine deficiency in Australia – and the potential consequences which flow from deficiency – should cause health authorities to re-evaluate the need for Iodine screening as a preventative health measure.

 From a pure cost saving perspective to the health care system: a humble urine test costing a few dollars is incomparable to the expense of treating thyroid or breast disease.
 I would also assert none of these costs could ever equate to the patient’s potential stress and distress caused by these significant health conditions.